Pacific Village

 No analysis available

 I searched for terms like "parking waitlist," "parking waiting list," or "join waitlist for parking" and found nothing.
-The remarks discuss parking availability and assigned stalls, but not a waitlist system.
+The remarks discuss assigned stalls, a garage, and the possibility of renting an extra stall, but not a waitlist system.

 No analysis available